- Public Criticism

-Should the court press the CPS to act as its messenger, and a refusal to communicate with the police seems likely to result in an unseemly argument in public, the CPS lawyer in court should tactfully take the point up with the clerk present in court after the hearing.
+Should the Court press the CPS to act as its messenger, the CPS lawyer in Court should tactfully take the point up with the clerk present in court after the hearing.

 Criticism of police policy or practice should be noted and passed via line management to the CCP to consider whether the matters need to be discussed between the CPS and police.

-If no member of that organisation is present, it is the responsibility of the court clerk to pass them on.
+If no member of that organisation is present, it is the responsibility of the Court clerk to pass any comments on.
 Any request for the CPS to pass on comments should be directed to the clerk.

-If the court press the CPS to act as messenger and refusal would lead to unseemly argument in court, the CPS lawyer in court should tactfully mention the matter to the clerk in private when the court rises and request his or her co-operation.
+Should the Court press the CPS to act as messenger, the CPS lawyer in court should tactfully mention the matter to the clerk in private when the court rises and request his or her co-operation.

-If the matter cannot be resolved in this way then the criticism should be noted and passed to line management who should write to the organisation concerned, informing them of the fact that they had been criticised and inviting them to obtain a transcript of the comments.
+If the matter cannot be resolved in this way, then the criticism should be noted and passed to line management who should write to the organisation concerned, informing them of the fact that adverse judicial comments have been made and invite them to obtain a transcript of the comments.
 The CPS should NOT seek such a transcript.

-The court will sometimes publicly commend and/or financially reward a witness.
-Normally no more action will be required than a note on the file.
-If the commendation is for bravery or outstanding public-spirited conduct, consider informing the police and/or CCP.
+Normally, no more action will be required than a note on the file.
+If the commendation is for bravery or outstanding public-spirited conduct, prosecutors should consider informing the police and/or the Chief Crown Prosecutor.
 Either may wish to express their own appreciation to the witness.

-If the witness is not present in court, a report should be made via line management in order for a letter to be sent and the police informed.
+If the witness is not present in Court, a report should be made via line management in order for a letter to be sent and for the police to be informed.

-Such allegations may be brought to the attention of the Service as a result of testimony in court (refer to Procedure, below in this section).
+Such allegations may be brought to the attention of the CPS as a result of testimony in Court (refer to Procedure, below in this section).

-It must be made clear in instructions that comments in the categories above should be noted and immediately reported back to the Service.
+It must be made clear in instructions to Prosecuting Advocates that comments in the categories above should be noted and immediately reported back to the Service.

 - The CPS representative present in court must note the remarks on the file IN FULL at the time or as soon as possible thereafter, and submit a brief report through line management to the Unit Head;